Code-Institute-Submissions/johnston9-ms2-apis/README.md

 <img src="documentation/readme-images/bitwin.png" width="90%">
 </p>

+  - These were tested by setting the winners.length to 2 instead of 12 on line 113 of app.js
+    for Bitmatch and winners1.length also to 2 on line 112 of apptwo.js for Funmatch.
-  - These were tested by setting the winner length to 2 instead of 12 as there were numerous tests hence only 2 cards in these images but also worked when set to 12.
+    Hence only 2 cards in these images but also worked when set to 12.

 <p align="center">